 - Rotator cuff injuries occur frequently in anterior dislocations; in younger patients, around a third have at least one tear

-Anterior dislocations can usually be spotted on the AP film as it is visibly out of joint, the Y-scapular view also will confirm that it is anteriorly dislocated.
-Remember, it is important to check for concurrent bony injuries too, as discussed above.
+Anterior dislocations can usually be spotted on the anterior-posterior film as the humeral head is visibly out of glenoid fossa, and the Y-scapular view also can confirm this.
+It is important to remember to check for concurrent bony injuries too.

 The ‘light bulb sign’ suggests posterior dislocation (Figure 3), as the humerus is fixed in internal rotation.
 The Y view is very useful for differentiating between anterior and posterior dislocations.

-If labral and rotator cuff injuries are suspected, an MRI of the shoulder may also be warranted for further investigation and classification.
+If labral or rotator cuff injuries are suspected, an MRI of the shoulder may also be warranted for further investigation and classification.

 Management should initially be an A to E trauma assessment of the patient, as dislocations frequently occur following trauma, ensuring to also stabilise and examine for other injuries.
-Provide good appropriate analgesia, as this will aid in definitive management of the dislocation too.
+Provide appropriate analgesia, as this will aid in the management of the dislocation too.

 As with most orthopaedic conditions, the principle is reduction, immobilisation and rehabilitation.
 For shoulder dislocations, a closed reduction, such as the Hippocratic method, should be performed by a trained specialist, involving orthopaedics early before attempting any reduction.